 Within the spectrum are successful, well-adjusted people whom no one would describe as having a “disorder” and people so severely impaired that they can never lead normal lives.

 Bipolar refers to opposite extremes or poles.
 In its most severe form, a person cycles between the oposite poles of depression and mania (“bipolar I disorder,” according to the diagnostic manual).
 Mania is a state of excessive energy and excitement, of being abnormally “revved up.”
 Someone in a manic state may have racing thoughts, talk too fast, have little need for sleep, or believe they can do or accomplish anything.

-One manic patient thought he could remodel his entire house overnight (he destroyed his house with a crowbar and sledgehammer before being hospitalized the next day).
-Another was certain he could write a novel overnight and produced hundreds of pages of gibberish.
-Others go on reckelss spending sprees or squander their life’s savings on ill-conceived business ventures.
+One manic patient thought he could remodel his whole house overnight (he destroyed his home with a crowbar and sledgehammer before being hospitalized the next day).
+Another believed he could write a novel overnight and produced hundreds of pages of gibberish.
+Others go on reckless spending sprees or squander their life’s savings on ill-conceived business ventures.

 But those are textbook cases of mania.
 The bipolar spectrum includes people who never experience full-blown mania.
 They may instead experience hypomania.
 They are revved up, but not to the point of doing things that are abnormal.
 They may think faster, have more energy, require less sleep, and often do and accomplish more than other people.
 They may be dazzlingly brilliant, especially in artistic and creative fields.
 It is as if their brains are turbocharged.

 (A disproportionate number of extraordinarily accomplished people—from Napoleon to Beethoven to Ernest Hemingway to Winston Churchill—are thought to have suffered from bipolar disorders).

 Some people have intermittent hypomanic episodes.
 Some seem to function in this turbocharged way most of the time; it is their “normal.”